Soliplex Agents

 # GitHub

-si-agent scm get-repo github my-repo my-github-user
+si-agent scm get-repo github myorg/my-repo

 # Gitea

-si-agent scm get-repo gitea my-repo
+si-agent scm get-repo gitea admin/my-repo

 3. Load Inventory